David Christopher Crowe

 Dave’s life, though far too short, was rich with curiosity, kindness, and quiet brilliance.
 All who knew him are better for having had him in their lives.

 A graveside service will be held with close family.
-A celebration of Dave’s life will take place in August; details later to be shared with friends and loved ones.
+A celebration of Dave’s life will take place in August; details will be shared with friends and loved ones.

-Charitable Donations: He donated to Safe House Denver, Southern Poverty Law Center, and Food Bank of the Rockies.
+Charitable Donations: He donated to Safe House Denver and Food Bank of the Rockies

 Sign the Guestbook, Light a Candle